20+ Hotel Horror Movies

 Motel Hell (1980)

 Motel Hell (1980) is an iconic cannibal horror comedy movie about “meat entrepreneurs” Vincent Smith (Rory Calhoun) and his sister Ida (Nancy Parsons) who own a motel, Motel Hello.
-The siblings set traps for victims on the road near their motel, then they bury their victims up to the neck in their “secret garden,” slit their vocal chords so they can’t scream, and wait until they are ready to harvest.
+The siblings set traps for victims on the road near their motel, then they bury their victims up to the neck in their “secret garden,” slit their vocal cords so they can’t scream, and wait until they are ready to harvest.
 As the saying goes, “It takes all kinds of critters to make Farmer Vincent’s fritters!”

 Tower Of Terror (1997)